xabblll/xabblll.github.io/Releases/_posts/2025-06-18-Kinetic-Tools.md

     - If checked, all raycasts will ignore backfaces
     - Turn this option off when snapping to double-sided meshes
 - Objects without Renderers can be used as selected objects.
 In this case, they will be treated as small sphere for physics simulations, or as single point for snapping without physics.

-### Reset Options
-Use the "Reset" button in Advanced Settings to restore all defaults.

----

-This documentation covers the core functionality of Kinetic Tools.
-For more specific workflows or troubleshooting, please refer to the tooltips in the overlay.